 “Sage Tyrtle tells stories so that you see yourself in them.
 It’s impossible not to think that the story is really about you.” – Tasleem Thawar, 10 1/2 Stories

 Who am I?
 I am a professional storyteller with over fifteen years of teaching and performing before audiences small and large.
 In addition, I have significant experience performing in recorded and live broadcast media.
-I am a Moth StorySlam winner and I appeared on the PBS television show “Stories From The Stage”.
+I am a multiple time Moth StorySlam winner and I appeared on the PBS television show “Stories From The Stage”.
 I have been featured on NPR and CBC Radio, Now Magazine, MacLean’s Magazine, and the Toronto Star. [learn more]

 My workshops are interactive and high energy and my students learn by doing the exercises in class.
 Not only do they learn by doing, but simply watching another student in the class do the exercise is inspiring too.
 My improvisational theatre training means my classes are fluid.
 If a student asks a question, I can create an exercise on the spot to address the answer.
 My workshops are filled with laughter.
 I make sure every student feels supported, respected, and comfortable.

 I perform for audiences of all ages all over the world: true stories, thirty to sixty-minute solo shows, traditional folktales and interactive improvised fairy tales.
 I use my body and voice as tools to engage my audience.